 Power Folding Mirrors - If Equipped

-The switch for the power folding mirrors is located between the power mirror switches L (left) and R (right).
+between the power mirror switches L (left) and R (right).
 Press the switch once and the mirrors will fold in, pressing the switch a second time will return the mirrors to the normal driving position.